Ever Given container ship begins exit from Suez Canal 106 days after getting stuck | Business

 Ever Given container ship begins exit from Suez Canal 106 days after getting stuck

-It was then held by the Suez Canal Authority (SCA) under court order while the authority sought compensation from the ship's Japanese owner Shoei Kisen and its insurers.
-The SCA demanded more than $900 million for the salvage operation and other losses, later lowered to $550 million.

 The Ever Given, one of the world's largest container ships, resumed its journey to leave the Suez Canal on Wednesday, 106 days after becoming wedged across a southern section of the waterway for nearly a week and disrupting global trade.
-A Reuters witness on board a tug boat saw the Ever Given start to move north in the Great Bitter Lake, which separates two sections of the canal and where it has been moored with its Indian crew since being refloated on March 29.
+The Ever Given started to head north in the late morning across the Great Bitter Lake, which separates two sections of the canal and where it had been moored with its Indian crew since being refloated on March 29.

+It then joined the back of a northbound convoy, passing the site of a ceremony where the Suez Canal Authority (SCA) and representatives for the ship signed the compensation settlement that allowed for its release.
+Tarek Alzeki, captain of a tug boat carrying reporters, said the Ever Given would reach Port Said at the canal's northern end after about six hours.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)